ArunMichaelDsouza/ng-image-appear/README.md

 ## Usage

-Include the directive with the ``img`` tag in your HTML file with any of the available options.
+Include the directive with an ``img`` tag in your HTML file with any of the available options.

 Include the ``src`` and the ``ng-image-appear`` directive as an ``attribute``.